 registration

-I could see her soft comforting milky white chest poking out of the top of that dress she had on, the same way you might see a gold coin reflecting the sunlight at the bottom of a clearwater lake or pool.
-Or the same way you might see a distant light in the night sky and wonder if it was a planet.
-What struck me was how at ease we were with this whole thing by now.
-It had become the default for us.
-It ebbed, it flowed, it undulated, rolled along and vibrated but it was reliably there, as sure and as trustworthy as the sunshine.
-‘But you do know that I love you,’ I told her at registration.
+I could see her soft comforting milky whiteness poking out of the top of that dress, the same way you might see a gold coin reflecting the sunlight at the bottom of a pool.
+“But you do know that I love you,” I told her.
 Esmeralda only smiled, her smart eyes drawing up into half moons.
 She placed a finger on my lips and said, “Hush, hush, hush.”
-Then I felt her all over me and in every part of me like a March wind.
-In my bones, in my blood, in my hair.

 Leave a comment